 Oral History Program opens in a new window

 - The first project of the oral history program focused on artists from Missouri’s Bootheel region.
-Researchers collected oral history interviews and other recordings, which resulted in Art and Heritage of the Missouri Bootheel: A Resource
+Researchers collected oral history interviews and other recordings, which resulted in Art and Heritage of the Missouri Bootheel: A Resource Guide.

 Reference Collection opens in a new window

 - Houses resources ranging from family histories and printed minutes kept by local literary societies to Missouri official publications and scholarly monographs on the history of the state and the lives of its citizens.